Taken: Neat in a Glencairn glass, rested for about 15 minutes.

 Palate

 With a very good, creamy mouthfeel, the palate leads with dark brown sugar, molasses, and dark chocolate.
 Mid sip brings underlying notes of cherries, delicate orange peel, green tea, hazelnuts, and a moderate amount of cinnamon spice.
 Like the nose, the palate leads with its excellent, mature barrel character.
 While the fruit (and other) notes are somewhat secondary to the oak compared to the nose, the overall balance is quite good.
-This is a very enjoyable sipper at 100-proof while still maintaining a decent amount of flavor intensity.
-Though it does leave me wondering how much stronger this release would be at 107-110 proof.
+This is a very enjoyable sipper at 100-proof while still maintaining a good amount of flavor intensity.
+Though it does leave me wondering how much stronger this release would be if it were bottled at a higher proof.

 Finish